WhitmanCSCapstone/git_workshop_CO2020/README.md

 This activity is intended for groups of two.
-Each partner should follow along independently.
+Each partner should follow along on a seperate computer.
 Note that the `$` character marks the start of the command prompt, while subsequent lines are printed by the command.

 Part 1: Cloning the repository
 ------------------------------

 A Git repository is a directory in which a Git project lives.
 These repositories can be stored on the GitHub server.
 We call this version of the repository the "remote" repository.
 Our first step is to copy a repository to our local machine.
 This type of repository is called the "local" repository.

-- Click on the green "Clone or download" dropdown and copy the URL to your clipboard.
+- Click on the green "Clone or download" button above and copy the URL to your clipboard.
 - Open a terminal and `cd` to a directory that you want to work in.
 - Clone the repository with `git clone` followed by the URL from earlier.